zzzprojects/docs/learnentityframeworkcore.com/pages/querying/projection.md

 The following videos are useful if you want to see `Select` projections in practical Entity Framework Core examples.
 The first demonstrates projecting related data directly into a DTO, including a calculated count.
 The second visually compares the SQL generated when retrieving a complete entity with the SQL generated after projecting only the required columns.

-### Video 1 - Seleccionar columnas con Select y usar DTO en Entity Framework Core (Tutorial paso a paso)
+### Video 1 - Selecting columns with SELECT and using DTOs in Entity Framework Core (Step-by-step tutorial)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/r0-gZFTJ9Ew" title="Seleccionar columnas con Select y usar DTO en Entity Framework Core (Tutorial paso a paso)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r0-gZFTJ9Ew" title="Selecting columns with SELECT and using DTOs in Entity Framework Core (Step-by-step tutorial)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 render2web demonstrates how to create a DTO projection with `Select`, access a related category value, and calculate the number of related comments with `Count()`.
 The final query is materialized asynchronously with `ToListAsync()`, and the resulting projected data is displayed in the application.